thelowsunoverthemoon/parsnip/README.md

 * Audio is contained within the Batch file (closing it stops the audio)
 * Does not get slower with more tracks
 * No external exes, contained within a single batch file
-* Works out-of-the-box with Windows 2000 and up
+* Works out-of-the-box with Windows 2000 (on NTFS file system) and up

 ## Usage